 On March 27, 2014, Mary Jane and Thomas Jasin, who purport to be purchasers of VIVUS common stock, filed an Amended Complaint in Santa Clara County Superior Court alleging securities fraud against the Company and three of its former officers and directors.
 In that complaint, captioned Jasin v.
 VIVUS, Inc., Case No. 114-cv-261427, plaintiffs asserted claims under California's securities and consumer protection securities statutes.
 Plaintiffs alleged generally that defendants misrepresented the prospects for the Company's success, including with respect to the launch of Qsymia, while purportedly selling VIVUS stock for personal profit.
 Plaintiffs alleged losses of "at least" \$2.8 million, and sought damages and other relief.
 On June 5, 2014, the Company and the other defendants filed a demurrer to the Amended Complaint seeking its dismissal.
 With the demurrer pending, on July 18, 2014, the same plaintiffs filed a complaint in the United States District Court for the Northern District of California, in an action captioned Jasin v.
 VIVUS, Inc., Case No. 5:14-cv-03263.
 The Jasins' federal complaint alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, based on facts substantially similar to those alleged in their state court action.
 On September 15, 2014, pursuant to an agreement between the parties, plaintiffs moved to voluntarily dismiss, with prejudice, the state court action.
 In the federal action, defendants filed a motion to dismiss on November 12, 2014.
 On December 3, 2014, plaintiffs filed a First Amended Complaint in the federal action.
 On January 21, 2015, defendants filed a motion to dismiss the First Amended Complaint.
-By Order dated June 18, 2015, the Court granted defendants' motion to dismiss the complaint in its entirety, but granted plaintiffs leave to amend their pleading.
-If plaintiffs elect to amend their complaint further, the new pleading must be filed by August 14, 2015.
-The Company and the defendant former officers and directors cannot predict whether the Jasin plaintiffs will amend their complaint, and cannot predict the outcome of the lawsuit if they do; however, the Company and the defendant former officers and directors believe the lawsuit is without merit and intend to continue vigorously to defend against the claims.
+By Order dated June 18, 2015, the Court granted defendants motion to dismiss the complaint in its entirety, but granted plaintiffs leave to amend their pleading.
+Plaintiffs filed their Second Amended Complaint on August 14, 2015, and defendants moved to dismiss on October 2, 2015.
+Briefing will conclude in late 2015, and oral argument is set for January 14, 2016.
+The Company and the defendant former officers and directors cannot predict the outcome of the motion to dismiss or the lawsuit generally, but believe that the lawsuit is without merit and intend to continue vigorously to defend against the claims.